vortex-logger/vortex-logger/docs/lts.md

 1. Major releases will be tested and verified against all Node.js release lines that are supported by the
    [Node.js LTS policy](https://github.com/nodejs/Release) within the
-   LTS period of that given Bingo release line.
+   LTS period of that given Zenlog release line.
 This implies that only the latest Node.js release of a given line is supported.

 A "month" is defined as 30 consecutive days.